xyngular/py-xinject/docs/advanced.md

 ## Active Dependency Proxy

-You can use the convenience method `udepend.resource.Dependency.resource_proxy` to easily get a proxy object.
+You can use the convenience method `udepend.resource.Dependency.proxy` to easily get a proxy object.

 Or you can use `udepend.proxy.ActiveResourceProxy.wrap` to create an object that will act